coltongrainger/blog/_posts/2017-10-18-grad-school.md

 ---
-title: Graduate Programs
+title: Mathematics PhD Programs
 author: Colton Grainger
 date: 2017-10-18
 modified: 2017-12-31
 status: notes
-belief: likely
+tags:
+  - math
 ---

 These are notes on graduate schools and their respective faculty's research.
 I've isolated people who are broadly interested algebraic/computational topology.
 My intent is to survey and prune down a list of people I would like to work with.